jundalisay/spblist/content/en/research/paracelsus/alchemy/dialogue-3.md

 ---
 heading: Part 3
-title: "A DIALOGVE BETWEEN MERCURY, the ALCHYMIST and NATURE 3"
+title: "The Nature of Mercury"
-description: "The Origin of Physiognomy"
+description: "The Philosophers said that Nature is to be mixed with Natures.
+They command nothing to bee done without Nature"
 image: "/covers/alchemy.jpg"
-weight: 202
+weight: 204
 writer:
   name: Paracelsus
   url: https://en.wikipedia.org/wiki/Paracelsus/